QZ-R/mywebsite01/content/home/skills.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Skills"
-subtitle = "What I can contribute..."
+title = "What I can contribute..." subtitle = ""

 # Showcase personal skills or business features.
 #